MarcusDunn/yolo_mark_rs/README.md

 # Running

-You'll the rust toolchain to compile.
-I'll eventually release binaries.
+I recommend installing the whole [toolchain](https://rustup.rs/).
 Currently, only runs on Nightly
+> __Install Nightly:__\
+> `rustup toolchain install nightly`
+>
+> __Compile and Run:__\

-`cargo run --release <path to images> <path to names file>`
+> `cargo run --release <path to images> <path to names file>`

+Once I am updating this less frequently I'll make a point of releasing binaries for Windows and Mac.

-On linux there is also some extra libs needed for egui to work.
-Debian-based distros you will also have to run the following (for other distros it is left as an exercise to the reader)
+On linux there is also some extra libs needed for [egui](https://github.com/emilk/egui) (the graphics library this is built on) to work.
+Debian-based distros you can run the following

 `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev`

-The default Keybindings are `W` to go up a name `S` to go down. `A` for prev image `D` for next. you can select names by also typing them out quickly. `C` clears all tags and `R` removes the one you are currently hovered over.
+For other distros installing these dependencies is left as an exercise to the reader

+# Keybindings

+- `W` to go up a name
+- `S` to go down
+- `A` for prev image
+- `D` for next.
+- `C` clears all tags
+- `R` removes the one you are currently hovered over (highlighted in white)

+You can also scroll names with mousewheel (or however you poor trackpad people scroll) as well as type out the index of the name you want to select (the timing threshold of which can be changed in settings)

+# Known Issues

+- despite the image being loaded, it does not display until an event occurs forcing an update.
+- currently, does not respect exif data (such as rotation)